imixs/open-bpmn/open-bpmn.glsp-server/README.md

 To build the server part of Open BPMN run the maven command:

-	$ mvn clean verify -Pm2 -Pfatjar
+	$ mvn clean install

-This will generate a sever jar including your EMF model and all necessary components.
+This will automatically launch the default profile 'fatjar'.
+This maven profile  will generate a sever jar including your EMF model and all necessary components.
 This is called a 'fatjar'.

 From the /target/ folder you can now start the server by executing the following commands (whereas X.X.X is the current version):

 	$ cd target
-	$ java -jar open-bpmn.server-0.3.0-SNAPSHOT-glsp.jar org.imixs.bpmn.glsp.server.launch.BPMN2ServerLauncher
+	$ java -jar open-bpmn.server-[VERSION]-SNAPSHOT-glsp.jar org.imixs.bpmn.glsp.server.launch.BPMN2ServerLauncher

+For VSCode there is a corresponding launch configuration available.

 ### Failed to send notification message.